 350Pittsburgh Supports Students Tackling the Climate Crisis

 Young people are playing a crucial role in the fight to halt the climate crisis.
 350 Pittsburgh has been a strong supporter of student climate activist efforts.
 In 2019 we increased our support by launching our student award program.
-In the Spring, Summer, and Fall terms we are offering a $500 award for student led projects related to mitigating the climate crisis.
+In the Spring, Summer, and Fall terms we are offering up to $500 awards for student led projects related to mitigating the climate crisis.

 A very big thanks to our donors.

 It is through their generosity that we are able to do this.

 - Spring 2020 award applications now closed. (award announcement).

 - If you’re affiliated with a local school and can help with getting the word out to students about this opportunity, please email [email protected], we would love to send you more information.

 - If you’re interested to volunteer to help organize this program, please email [email protected], we can use your help !

 We are pleased to announce two awards for Spring 2020.
 In order to promote safety in light of the Covid-19 outbreak, and understanding the unusual stresses our students and community are facing, we have offered our students up to Dec.
 31, 2020 to complete their projects.
 Also, we understand the projects may need to be adapted as the timing and context changes.